mekowalski/redux-react-blog-app/NOTES.md

   - almost works
   - `_fetchUser` needs to get id for fetched user and needs a reference to dispatch()
   - get those 2 arguments in `_fetchUser`

+#### Alternate OverFetching Solution
+- Solve overfetching with new action creator of `fetchPostsAndUsers()`
+- This will execute the logic of:
+  1. calling `fetchPosts`
+  2. get a list of posts
+  3. find all unique userId's from post lists
+  4. iterate over unique uderIds
+  5. and call `fetchUser` with each userId